 The romance of the seas, small ship sizes and intimate atmosphere, Silversea has long been a leader in the ultra-luxury market.
 Travelling to both iconic and secluded ports, Silversea’s award-winning itineraries inspire wanderlust and exploration.
 With over 900 destinations, longer port stays and more late-night departures than ever before, even the savviest traveler will find something new.
 A butler for every suite, a complimentary in-suite bar stocked with your preferences, all-inclusive exquisite dining, award-winning onboard entertainment and an unparalleled space to guest ratio all contribute to the Silversea experience.
 Not forgetting our famed Italian hospitality, where new faces become old friends.
 Bienvenuti a bordo.

-Depart by coach for the 10-minute drive to Butze Rapid trail.
-En route, your guide will offer insight into the history of Prince Rupert and the surrounding communities.
-Hike deep into the rainforest, listening to your guide describe the various plants and trees and their importance in traditional native medicines and culture as well as their role in the food chain.
+Upon arrival, embark on your hike deep into the rainforest while learning of the various plants and trees, their importance in traditional native medicines and culture, as well as their role in the food chain.

 Please note: This tour requires an extensive amount of walking, a distance of approximately 3 miles (5 kilometres) on a gravel trail with some raised planks.
 The terrain can be uneven but is relatively flat with some steep short inclines.
 The hike takes approximately 2 hours total with occasional photo breaks.
 Wear comfortable, sturdy walking shoes or hiking boots, and dress in layers.
 The path travelled into the forest is the same path on exit.
 Space is limited.